Lucas-C/hesperides-gui/README.md

 It lets you easily generate content from a template file (using mustache) in a given environment.

-See the [Release Notes](RELEASE.md) for the latest version information.

 Go to https://github.com/voyages-sncf-technologies/hesperides to handle hesperides backend.

 Build: